oconnor663/jacko.io/posts/async_tasks.md

 [^vec_deque]: We could use a `VecDeque` instead of a `Vec` if we wanted to poll
     tasks in FIFO order instead of LIFO order.
-We could also use a [channel], which as an added benefit would would get rid of the `while let` footgun below.
+We could also use a [channel], which as an added benefit would get rid of the `while let` footgun below.
     Opening a channel isn't `const`, however, so we'd need a [`OnceLock`] or similar to initialize the `static`.

 [channel]: https://doc.rust-lang.org/rust-by-example/std_misc/channels.html
 [`OnceLock`]: https://doc.rust-lang.org/stable/std/sync/struct.OnceLock.html